 Storage

-- Without the fruit: use a sieve to drain the liquid and pass it to a sealed jar or bottle.
-Refrigerate the sweet wine but discard the fruit (or eat it).
+- Without the fruit: Use a sieve to drain the liquid and pass it to a sealed jar or bottle.
+Refrigerate the sweet wine, but discard the fruit (or eat it).
 This is my first recommendation if storing it for a few days.
 Fruit ferments quickly, and there's a good chance the sangria was left outside or at room temperature before you store leftovers.
 So the fruit will already be heavily macerated.

 - With fruit: if you store it with fruit because you'll be drinking it again soon, smell and taste it before serving to ensure it's not fermented.

-You might also consider subscribing to our FREE email series 'Baking the Best' and our regular newsletter.
-Or connect via Facebook, Instagram, and Pinterest.
+You can also subscribe to our FREE email series 'Baking the Best' and our regular newsletter.
+Or follow and save my recipes on Pinterest.

 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy.

-Easy White Wine Sangria (10-minute recipe)
+Easy White Sangria (10-minute wine recipe)

 Click the stars to Rate this Recipe!